High Sierra (film): Plot

-An aging gangster, Big Mac, is planning a robbery at a fashionable resort hotel in the resort town of Tropico Springs in the Sierra Nevada.
-He wants the heist led by convicted bank robber Roy Earle, whose recent release from an Indiana prison was the result of Big Mac's bribing the governor.
-Roy drives cross-country to an abandoned logging camp in the mountains to meet with the three men who will assist him in the heist: Louis Mendoza, who works as a clerk in the hotel, Red, and Babe, who are already living at the camp.
+An aging gangster, Big Mac M'Gann, is planning a robbery at a fashionable resort hotel in the resort town of Tropico Springs in the Sierra Nevada.
+He wants the heist led by convicted bank robber Roy Earle, whose recent release from an Indiana prison was engineered by Big Mac's bribing the governor.
+Roy drives cross-country to an abandoned logging camp in the mountains to meet with the three men who will assist him in the heist: Louis Mendoza works as a clerk in the hotel, while Red Hattery and Babe Kozak are living at the camp.
 Babe has brought along his girlfriend Marie Garson, a dance hall performer from Los Angeles.

-Deriding Marie's involvement, Roy insists she return to her home in San Francisco, but after an argument, he agrees to her staying.
-At the camp, Algernon, a handyman, introduces Roy to Pard, a small dog to whom he takes a liking.
-Roy decides to adopt the dog.
-Meanwhile, Marie falls in love with Roy, but he does not reciprocate.
+Deriding Marie's involvement, Roy at first insists she return to Los Angeles, but after some discussion he agrees to let her stay.
+At the camp, Algernon, a handyman, introduces Roy to Pard, a small dog to whom he takes a liking, and Roy decides to adopt the dog.
+Meanwhile, Marie falls in love with Roy, but he does not share her feelings.
 In Tropico Springs, Roy witnesses a minor car accident involving Ma and Pa Goodhue and their granddaughter Velma, a young woman with a clubfoot who walks with a limp.
 Swiftly enamored with Velma, Roy pays for corrective surgery to allow her to walk normally, despite her grandfather's warning that Velma is engaged.
-While she is recovering, Roy asks Velma to marry him, but she refuses, explaining that she is devoted to her fiancé, Lon.
+While she is recovering, Roy asks Velma to marry him, but she refuses, explaining that she is devoted to her fiancé back east.

 The group execute the heist at the hotel, but it goes awry when they are interrupted by a security guard.
-Roy makes his getaway with Marie, but Mendoza, Red, and Babe are involved in a car crash in which Red and Babe die.
-Mendoza is captured, and the police question him.
+Roy makes his getaway with Marie and a stash of jewelry from the hotel safe, but Mendoza, Red, and Babe are involved in a car accident in which Red and Babe die.
+Mendoza is captured by the police who question him.
 Roy and Marie drive to Los Angeles with the jewels, only to find that Big Mac has died of a heart attack and that Jake Kranmer, an ex-policeman, has taken over the operation.
 Kranmer tries to force Roy to give him the jewels, but a defiant Roy shoots him dead.